bidhata/Hiby-R1-Mod/README.md

 # How to Enter Factory Test Mode
 Full Factory Test Suite:

-Insert a microSD card into the R1
+Insert a microSD card into the R1<br>
-Create an empty file named hiby_linux_factory_mode at the root of the SD card Power on (or reboot) the device
+Create an empty file named hiby_linux_factory_mode at the root of the SD card<br>
+Power on (or reboot) the device<br>
-The binary checks for /data/mnt/sd_0/hiby_linux_factory_mode at startup and launches the test suite instead of the normal UI
+The binary checks for /data/mnt/sd_0/hiby_linux_factory_mode at startup and launches the test suite instead of the normal UI</br>